clangen/musikcube/README.md

 - `CTRL+p` pause/resume (globally)
 - `CTRL+d` quit

+*important*: on OSX make sure you configure your terminal emulator to treat your left alt key as "+Esc" or "Meta".

 # sdk

 musikcube is built around its own SDK interfaces. they're still in the process of being cleaned up and slimmed down. you can see what they look like here: https://github.com/clangen/musikcube/tree/master/src/core/sdk